inovex/elements/packages/ui-patterns/README.md

 # @inovex.de/ui-patterns

-This package, `@inovex.de/ui-patterns`, is a dedicated library for UI patterns, designed to accelerate the development of beautifully crafted web applications.
-It leverages the power of our `inovex Elements` web components, styled with Tailwind CSS.
+This package is a dedicated library for UI patterns, designed to accelerate the development of beautifully crafted web applications.
+It leverages the power of our inovex Elements web components, styled with Tailwind CSS.

 ## Motivation

-The primary goal of this library is to provide users with a collection of common UI patterns, such as login forms, to facilitate rapid and efficient UI development.
-These patterns demonstrate the versatility of `inovex Elements` components and aim to inspire users in crafting visually appealing web applications.
+The primary goal of this library is to provide users with a collection of common UI patterns to facilitate rapid and efficient UI development.
+These patterns demonstrate the versatility of the inovex Elements components and aim to inspire users in crafting visually appealing web applications.

 ## How It Works Internally